Visillect/mls-dataset/README.md

 ## Spectra

 Illuminants and surfaces spectra are given in the range from 380 nm to 780 nm with sampling every 0.6-0.7 nm.
-Spectrum for single illumint or surface is given in a single comma-separated csv-file containing two columns: "wavelength" and "value".
+Spectrum for single illuminant or surface is given in a single comma-separated csv-file containing two columns: "wavelength" and "value".
+Each illuminant and each surface has a unique name, by which the file with the assotiated spectrum is named.

 [illuminants](https://bit.ly/315t0dy) `ftp://vis.iitp.ru/mls-dataset/illuminants.zip` 4 MB